briantieu/NemoBot-Logic-Design/README.md

 # NemoBot-Logic-Design
-An educational program that teaches logic design fundamentals through a Facebook messenger chat bot.
+An educational program that teaches logic design fundamentals through a Facebook messenger AI chat bot.

 This program was developed in the winter of 2020-2021 as part of a software engineer internship with Nautilus Software Technologies, Ltd., a Hong Kong-based Artificial Intelligence educational technology company, as a group project with fellow Princeton University undergraduates Erik Bahnson '22 and Jennifer Secrest '23.